Welandagrisols/Mazaom/replit.md

 - **Port**: 5000 (configured for Replit environment)
 - **Host**: Configured to accept connections from Replit proxy

+## Supabase Database Setup
+To enable cloud data persistence, run the SQL script in your Supabase SQL Editor:
+1. Go to your Supabase project dashboard
+2. Navigate to SQL Editor
+3. Copy and run the contents of `scripts/supabase-schema.sql`
+4. This creates tables for products, customers, suppliers, transactions, inventory batches, and receipts

+The app automatically syncs data to Supabase when configured.
+If Supabase is not available, it falls back to local storage.

 ## Recent Changes
+- December 2024: Added Supabase database integration for cloud persistence
 - December 2024: Added receipt management with camera capture, gallery selection, and batch PDF upload
 - December 2024: Initial import and Replit environment configuration